apache/mxnet/docs/install/index.md

 4. Install CUDA for MacOS X. Specific steps are provided in NVIDIA's [CUDA installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html#installation).

+5. [Download](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#download-mac) and [install](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#installmac) cuDNN for MacOS X. You will need to [create a free developer account](https://developer.nvidia.com/accelerated-computing-developer) with NVIDIA prior to getting the download link.

+**Step 4**  Build MXNet

-5. Run `git clone --recursive https://github.com/apache/incubator-mxnet.git mxnet` to get the latest version.
+1. Run `git clone --recursive https://github.com/apache/incubator-mxnet.git mxnet` to get the latest version.

-6. Run `cd mxnet`.
+2. Run `cd mxnet`.

-7. Edit the `make/osx.mk` file to set the following parameters:
+3. Edit the `make/osx.mk` file to set the following parameters:

     ```
     USE_CUDA = 1
     USE_CUDA_PATH = /usr/local/cuda
     USE_CUDNN = 1
-    USE_OPENCV = 0
+    USE_OPENCV = 0   # set to 1 if you want to build with OpenCV
     ```

-8. Copy the `mxnet/make/osx.mk` to `mxnet/config.mk`
+4. Copy the `make/osx.mk` to `config.mk`

-9. Run `make`.
-If you previously attempted to compile you might want to do make clean_all first.
+5. Run `make`.
+If you previously attempted to compile you might want to do `make clean_all` first.
 You can also run `make -j` with the number of processors you have to compile with multithreading.
 There'll be plenty of warnings, but there should be no errors.

-10. Once finished, you should have a file called `libmxnet.so` in `mxnet/lib/`.
+6. Once finished, you should have a file called `libmxnet.so` in `lib/`.

-11. Do `cd python`.
+7. Do `cd python`.

-12. Run `sudo python setup.py install`.
+8. Run `sudo python setup.py install`.

 </div>
 </div>